LQRrrrr/lqrrrrr.github.io/post.md

 In Mark's 2024 Fall course PH 243A Targeted Learning, I presented "Mediation analysis with Time-Varying Mediators and Exposures" myself!
 See
 <a href="https://drive.google.com/file/d/1g_grPHUDciLUHKUAfZjZDVKZI55-x5rm/view?usp=sharing">slides</a>!

-I am responsible for scribing the cool proof of transforming the original KM-formulation of optimal transport problem to the biconjugate convex pairs.
-See our amazing Optimal Transport reading group <a href="https://kaiwen-hou-khou.github.io/OTMLE/">website</a> and <a href="https://kaiwen-hou-khou.github.io/OTMLE/notes/double_convexification.pdf">slides</a>!
+I am responsible for scribing the cool proof of transforming the original KM-formulation of optimal transport problem to the biconjugate convex pairs (strong duality and double convexification trick).
+See our amazing Optimal Transport reading group <a href="https://kaiwen-hou-khou.github.io/OTMLE/">website</a> and <a href="https://kaiwen-hou-khou.github.io/OTMLE/notes/double_convexification.pdf">notes</a>!